 Tips from the National Responsible Fatherhood Clearinghouse on Effective Co-Parenting (No CE's)

 Description: This interactive workshop will share resources available through the National Responsible Fatherhood Clearinghouse (www.fatherhood.gov) that can help support fathers who are co-parenting.
 Growing up with two parents benefits children financially, therefore, encouraging fathers to be involved in the lives of children, biological or not, can help increase family stability.
 This workshop will introduce interactive tips for encouraging healthy relationship skill-building and healthy parenting for fathers and father figures who assist in the care of children as a strategy for helping co-parenting and blended families experience less conflict.

-Presenter: Eugene Schneeberg and Patrick Patterson, National Responsible Fatherhood Clearinghouse
+Presenter: Eugene Schneeberg and Patrick Patterson, MSW, MPH, National Responsible Fatherhood Clearinghouse

 Workshop Number: B-4